 In December, it’s where you’ll find Nuremberg’s famous Christmas market.
-This is still on my to do list.
-But I've read it's spectacular, with booth after booth selling chestnuts, piping hot gingerbread, glass blown ornaments, and hot mulled wine.
+There is booth after booth selling chestnuts, piping hot gingerbread, glass blown ornaments, and hot mulled wine.

 In one corner of Hauptmarkt is the Beautiful Fountain, a fancy gilded fountain originally built in the 14th century and often renovated.
-As you can tell from the photo, it was designed like a Gothic church spire.
+It was designed like a Gothic church spire.

 It has 40 polychrome figures on four levels, an ode to Nuremberg’s time as an imperial city.
 At the very top sits Moses and the 7 prophets.
 The Beautiful Fountain survived WWII by being wrapped in concrete.

 Tourists are told that the fountain has a magical wish granting ring.
 And there’s always a line to turn the brass ring.
 But the locals turn the dark ring on the other side as their lucky charm.

 9. Weibgerbergasse Street aka Tanner’s Lane

 Nuremberg’s Alstadt is incredibly charming.
 But cobbled Weibgerbergasse Street is where you’ll get a fairytale level dose.

 The photogenic street is full of 22 colorful half timbered houses, built in the booming days of Nuremberg’s leather trade.

 These artisans were rather well off, as you can tell from their not so humble abodes.

 10. Hangman’s Bridge